nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Configuration

 *   `@LogCaptureFeature.FilterOn` - uses and configures the default filter.
 There are two parameters, `logLevel`, and `loggerName`.
-You can use either both or only one of them.
+You can use one or both.
-*   `@LogCaptureFeature.FilterWith`&nbsp;- configures the filter the logs has to match to be part of the results.
+*   `@LogCaptureFeature.FilterWith` - configures the filter the logs have to match to be part of the results.

 **Injectable Objects**